Logs Data Model

 Field: InstrumentationScope

 Description: the instrumentation scope.
 Multiple occurrences of events coming from the same scope can happen across time and they all have the same value of InstrumentationScope.
-For log sources which define a logger name (e.g. Java Logger Name) the Logger Name SHOULD be recorded as the Instrumentation Scope name.
+This field is optional.

 Field: Attributes